Location: |

 1202 | first castle Jamski Grad in the Erazmova Jama first mentioned. |

-1570 | second castle in the cave entrance built. |
+150? | second castle built by the Purgstall family. |

 The modern name is Slovenian, but until World War I this area belonged to the Austro-Hugarian, and the German name is Höhlenburg Lueg, or actually Burg Lueg.
 It was first mentioned in 1274 with the German name Luegg, when the Patriarch of Aquileia built the castle in Gothic style.
 It was later acquired and expanded by the noble family known as the Ritter von Adelsberg (Knights of Postojna).
 From then on they were called von Luegg after the castle.
-Between the World Wars the area was Italian, and the Italian name was Castel Lueghi.
+Between the World Wars, the area was Italian, and the Italian name was Castel Lueghi.